Electrical and Automation Engineer . Specialized in LV Switchgear Design and process automation

 - Based on the voltage range

-Within the input/output supply classification, windings are further categorized:
+Within the input/output supply classification, winding is further categorized:

-- Primary windings - These are the windings to which the input voltage is applied.
+- Primary winding – These are the winding to which the input voltage is applied.

-- Secondary windings - These are the windings to which the output voltage is applied.
+- Secondary winding – These are the winding to which the output voltage is applied.

-Within the voltage range classification, windings are further categorized:
+Within the voltage range classification, winding is further categorized:

-- High voltage winding - These are made of copper coil.
-The number of turns is the multiple of the number of turns in the low voltage windings.
-The copper coils are thinner than those of the low voltage windings.
+- High voltage winding – It is made of copper conductor.
+The number of turns made shall be the multiple of the number of turns in the low voltage winding.
+The conductor used will be thinner than that of the low voltage winding.

-- Low voltage windings - These have fewer turns than the high voltage windings.
+- Low voltage winding – It consists of a fewer number of turns than the high voltage winding.
 It is made of thick copper conductors.
-This is because the current in the low voltage windings is higher than that of high voltage windings.
+This is because the current in the low voltage winding is higher than that of high voltage winding.

-Transformers can be supplied from either low voltage (LV) or high voltage (HV) windings based on the requirement.
+Input supply to the transformers can be applied from either low voltage (LV) or high voltage (HV) winding based on the requirement.

-Insulating paper and cardboard are used in transformers to isolate primary and secondary windings from each other and from the transformer core.
+Insulating paper and cardboard are used in transformers to isolate primary and secondary winding from each other and from the transformer core.

 Transformer oil is another insulating material.
-Transformer oil can actually have two functions: in addition to insulating it can also work to cool the core and coil assembly.
-The transformer's core and windings must be completely immersed in the oil.
+Transformer oil performs two important functions: in addition to insulating function, it can also cool the core and coil assembly.
+The transformer's core and winding must be completely immersed in the oil.
 Normally, hydrocarbon mineral oils are used as transformer oil.
 Oil contamination is a serious problem because contamination robs the oil of its dielectric properties and renders it useless as an insulating medium.